 D.I.Y.
 Dreams become Reality

-Do you you dream of building your own TINY HOUSE, but lack the skill set and property for install?
+Do you you dream of building your own TINY HOUSE, micro-shelter or off-grid cabin, but lack the skill set or property for install?

 Then this BUILDING WORKSHOP is for YOU!

 You will join a maximum group of 8 people of various backgrounds to design and build a Tiny House / Micro Shelter on the riverside property of Camp Wonder Wander.
 This house/cabin/studio will be an off-grid space for the artist residency program and be integral to a growing collection of art installations within nature.